PPL » Navigation » Distance on the Earth

 (a) Statute Mile (Sm)

-The Statute Mile, or land mile, was derived from the Roman mile, a unit of 1000 Roman paces.
+The Statute Mile, often referred to as the land mile, originated from the Roman mile, which was defined as 1000 Roman paces.

-The word Mile coming from the Latin 'mille', meaning thousand.
+The word mile comes from the Latin word “mille”, meaning one thousand.

-This mile was an arbitrary measure, and not related to the size of the Earth.
+Unlike the nautical mile, the Statute Mile is an arbitrary unit of distance and is not related to the size or geometry of the Earth.

 (b) Nautical Mile (Nm)